-Managing side effects and other issues that have a negative impact on your quality of life is a main part of metastatic breast cancer care.
+Managing side effects and other issues that can worsen your quality of life is a main part of metastatic breast cancer care.

 Although important for everyone with breast cancer, quality of life issues are especially important for people with metastatic breast cancer.

 You should never feel you have to endure pain or other side effects.

 Talk with your health care provider about any issues affecting your quality of life.

 At some point, you may decide to stop treatments for the cancer.

 This can happen when treatment stops showing any benefit or when it greatly affects quality of life.

 Once treatment is stopped, reducing any symptoms you have (palliative care) becomes the main focus, rather than just a part of treatment.